This page sets out the reasons why The Body is one of nine learning themes in a Life-Based Learning programme for 5- to 11-year-old children.

 The solution is to pay greater attention to body education in primary schools (for children aged 5 to 11).

-The Merged Action Curriculum (MAC), a life-based curriculum for children aged 5–11, brings focus to body education as one of nine equal learning domains.
+A life-based curriculum for children aged 5–11 brings focus to body education as one of nine equal learning themes.

 Raising the relevance of body education in schools is not enough on its own.